Best No-Bake Brownies

 If you liked last week’s blondies you’ll love their chocolatey counterparts!
-While I honestly can’t decide which version I’m in in love with more (you can’t pick favorites among your babies…), they definitely got the bigger reaction from my boyfriend.
+I honestly can’t decide which version is my favorite.

 They’re rich, fudgy, chocolatey and just as nutritious as their chickpea-based cousins thanks in part to the black beans.
-Before the word black beans sends you running, hear me out: I’ve made my fair share of “healthy” brownies, including ones with black beans and applesauce, and the fully raw brownies so packed with dates that they appear more like a cacao energy ball masquerading as a brownie.
+Before the word black beans sends you running: I’ve made my fair share of “healthy” brownies, including ones with black beans and applesauce, and the fully raw brownies so packed with dates that they appear more like a cacao energy ball masquerading as a brownie.
 Neither had me fully convinced.
 These no bake brownies are not like those.
 They don’t taste healthy or “too raw”.
-They’re soft, moorish, taste nothing of beans, and I’m convinced the luxurious cacao butter, which gives it that melt in the mouth feel, takes them to another level.
+They’re soft, moreish, taste nothing like beans, and I’m convinced the luxurious cacao butter, which provides that melt in the mouth feel, takes them to another level.
 Give them a go and let me know what you think!

 Best No-Bake Brownies